sodafoundation/website/README.md

 # website
-All that for opensds website (opensds.io)
+All that is needed for the SODA Foundation website: [sodafoundation.io](https://sodafoundation.io)

 ## Purpose